GovReady/govready/README.md

 An accreditation-helper toolkit to make FISMA easier.

+** NOTE: THIS REPO IS NOT CURRENTLY BEING ACTIVELY MAINTAINED.
+THAT MAY CHANGE IN THE FUTURE. **

 # Vision
 The GovReady vision is to make FISMA easier for innovators by